MicrosoftDocs/azure-devops-docs/docs/pipelines/release/configure-workload-identity.md

 <a name="set-a-workload-identity-service-connection-to-use-managed-identity-authentication"></a>

-To manually set up managed identity authentication for your Azure pipelines, follow these steps to create a managed identity in the Azure portal, establish a service connection in Azure DevOps, add federated credentials, and grant the necessary permissions.
+To manually set up managed identity authentication for your Azure Pipelines, follow these steps to create a managed identity in the Azure portal, establish a service connection in Azure DevOps, add federated credentials, and grant the necessary permissions.
 You'll need to follow these steps in this order:

 1. Create the managed identity in Azure portal.
 1. Create the service connection in Azure DevOps and save as a draft.